Facts & Statistics

 - The Private Diagnostic Clinic PLLC – an independent, for-profit limited liability company through which Duke faculty physicians practice medicine – has 1,675 employees.

-- Duke Primary Care has 962 employees and 238 physicians and advanced practice providers.
+- Duke Primary Care has 1,045 employees and about 300 physicians and advanced practice providers.

 - The Duke Clinical Research Institute, the world's largest academic research organization, has more than 1,200 faculty and staff.